-50. With reference to the role of biofilters in Recirculating Aquaculture System, consider the following statements: [Miscellaneous]

-- 1. Biofilters provide waste treatment by removing uneaten fish feed. - 2.
+- (a) 1 only - (b) 2 only - (c) Both 1 and 2 - (d) Neither 1 nor 2 - 50.
+With reference to the role of biofilters in Recirculating Aquaculture System, consider the following statements: [Miscellaneous] - 1.
+Biofilters provide waste treatment by removing uneaten fish feed. - 2.
 Biofilters convert ammonia present in fish waste to nitrate. - 3.
 Biofilters increase phosphorus as nutrient for fish in water.

-51. Consider the following statements regarding mercury pollution: [Miscellaneous]

-- 1. Gold mining activity is a source of mercury pollution in the world. - 2.
+- (a) Only one - (b) Only two - (c) All three - (d) None - 51.
+Consider the following statements regarding mercury pollution: [Miscellaneous] - 1.
+Gold mining activity is a source of mercury pollution in the world. - 2.
 Coal-based thermal power plants cause mercury pollution. - 3.
 There is no known safe level of exposure to mercury.

-52. With reference to green hydrogen, consider the following statements: [Miscellaneous]

-- 1. It can be used directly as a fuel for internal combustion. - 2.
+- (a) Only one - (b) Only two - (c) All three - (d) None - With reference to green hydrogen, consider the following statements: [Miscellaneous] - It can be used directly as a fuel for internal combustion. - 2.
 It can be blended with natural gas and used as fuel for heat or power generation. - 3.
 It can be used in the hydrogen fuel cell to run vehicles.

-53. Consider the following statements: [Biodiversity]
+3. Consider the following statements: [Biodiversity]